marrow/mongo/contributing.md

 * **Write Some Documentation**

   We like to think that Marrow Mongo's documentation is excellent, but there's always room for improvement.
 Did you find a typo?
-Do feel a certain section is unclear?
+Do you feel a certain section is unclear?
 Let us know by leaving a comment on the web version of this document—hover over a paragraph, use the speech bubble on the right—or feel free to contrbute to the [book](https://github.com/marrow/mongo/tree/book).

 ## Guidelines